 Salem Environmental Education is the lead for the Salem-Keizer Outdoor School Coalition, a group of agencies and organizations throughout the Mid-Willamette Valley dedicated to environmental education.
 Working together, the coalition delivers unique, high‑quality outdoor school science experiences for every student.

-PAWS is academically oriented and aligned to the state OARS (content and themes), NGSS, contains literacy components, and uses effective instructional practices.
-Engaging, hands-on science lessons and social-emotional learning components build a sense of community and a focus on equity, diversity, and inclusion making all students feel welcome and included.
+PAWS is academically oriented and aligned to Oregon State Standards, NGSS, contains literacy components, and uses effective instructional practices.
+Engaging, hands-on science lessons and social-emotional learning components build a sense of community and a focus on equity, diversity, and inclusion making all students feel welcome.
 Student activities inspire a sense of wonder and curiosity about the natural world, support their innate tendencies for exploration, and guide students to make explanations based on evidence.

-BEETLES five research-based design principles that guide every learning experience!
+BEETLES five research-based design principles guide every learning experience.

 Engage directly with nature, proven instruction based on how people learn, think like a scientist,

-participate in culturally relevant learning environments, learn through discussions.
+participate in culturally relevant learning environments and learn through discussions.

 Learn more - Beetles Project Home